bubl-ai/bubl-ai.github.io/_posts/2024-04-19-Data-Agents-With-LalaIndex.md

 This post was inspired by the tutorial series on Agents and Tools provided by LlamaIndex in their April 16, 2024, newsletter.
 Additionally, they have shared tutorial series videos available [here](https://www.youtube.com/watch?v=-AuHlVMyEA0).

-I've prepared a few examples based on those shared by LlamaIndex in their tutorial series, which are already accessible in our [bubl-ai GitHub repository](https://github.com/bubl-ai/llamaindex-project/tree/main).
-These examples offer valuable insights for anyone interested in gaining a deeper understanding of Agent reasoning to develop simple applications:
+I've prepared a few examples based on those shared by LlamaIndex in their tutorial series and on their weekly newsletters.
+These examples cover what is discussed in this post, and offer valuable insights for anyone interested in gaining a deeper understanding of Data Agents to develop simple applications:
 - [Intro to Agents](https://github.com/bubl-ai/llamaindex-project/tree/main/examples/data_agents)
 - [Code Generator Agent](https://github.com/bubl-ai/llamaindex-project/tree/main/examples/code_generator_agent)
 - [Stock Analysis Agent with Shakespeare twist](https://github.com/bubl-ai/llamaindex-project/tree/main/examples/finance_agent)